 If you prefer to use another ssh client, you can get the ssh connection data with 'vagrant ssh-config' command.

 Now place your site to /var/www/site/project directory (as example, we have placed there index.php file with ‘<?php phpinfo(); ?>’ line) and run 127.0.0.1:4567 in your browser inside host OS.
-You should see your website now (if not, try ‘sudo service nginx restart’ inside virtual machine to be sure your server is running’).
+You should see your website now (if not, try ‘sudo service nginx restart’ inside a virtual machine to be sure your server is running’).

 Good luck and enjoy your advanced dream workspace!